Beyond the Bottle: Why Your Seb Derm Treatment Fails (And What Actually Fixes It)

 Protect the barrier

-Use products that support—not strip—the scalp’s natural lipid layer.
+Use products that support not strip the scalp’s natural lipid layer.

 Use actives strategically